De-extinction: Cloning

 Pictured above is the process used to clone the Pyrenean ibex.
 The tissue culture was taken from the last living, female Pyrenean ibex named Celia.
 The egg was taken from a goat (Capra hircus) and the nucleus removed to ensure the offspring was purely Pyrenean ibex.
 The egg was implanted into a surrogate goat mother for development.

 Cloning is a commonly suggested method for the potential restoration of an extinct species.
 It can be done by extracting the nucleus from a preserved cell from the extinct species and swapping it into an egg, without a nucleus, of that species' nearest living relative.
 The egg can then be inserted into a host from the extinct species' nearest living relative.
 This method can only be used when a preserved cell is available, meaning it would be most feasible for recently extinct species.
+Cloning offers the most direct route to an organism with the original species' nuclear genome, but it requires well-preserved viable donor cells.
 Cloning has been used by scientists since the 1950s.
 One of the most well known clones is Dolly the sheep.
 Dolly was born in the mid-1990s and lived normally until the abrupt midlife onset of health complications resembling premature aging, that led to her death.
 Other known cloned animal species include domestic cats, dogs, pigs, and horses.